Zeytinyağlı Taze Fasulye

 • The weeknight pressure cooker hack.

-This dish defies the American instinct to serve dinner piping hot.
-It is fundamentally designed to be eaten at room temperature or straight out of the fridge the next day as part of a meze spread.
+Never serve this dish piping hot.
+Like all zeytinyağlılar, it is fundamentally designed to be eaten at room temperature or straight out of the fridge.
+It is vastly superior the next day after the olive oil and tomato juices have properly mingled and emulsified.

 From Cook Turkish in America.